More fun in storeat Camp Maas.

 All cabins have bathrooms, and the centralized lodges provide extra program areas and an updated bathhouse for showers.

 Mid Side has been created to recognize the progression of a child’s development.
-Activities are purposely planned with elevated programming and more “choose your own adventure” days.
+Activities are purposefully planned with elevated programming and more “choose your own adventure” days.
 Some of the favorites for these groups include Derby Days, Tamarack Idol, and a short, yet amazing camping trip, just to name a few.

 Senior Side offers the perfect combination of structure and freedom.
-Activities include an unbelievable camping trip in the Upper Peninsula of Michigan, rock climbing, the “Zip Line” and our Adventure Challenge Course (R.O.P.E.S.).
-In addition, as campers age, they have more choices at camp - with Artists in Residence and Prime Times.
+Activities include an unforgettable camping trip in the Upper Peninsula of Michigan, rock climbing, the “Zip Line” and our Adventure Challenge Course (R.O.P.E.S.).
+In addition, as campers develop more skills and independence, they have more choices at camp - with Artists in Residence and "Prime Times."

 Senior Side villages include the following:

-Robinson Pioneer Village – Campers entering 8th Grade
+Robinson Pioneer Village: Campers entering 8th Grade

-Grosberg Ruach Village – Campers entering 8th Grade
+Grosberg Ruach Village: Campers entering 8th Grade

 This co-ed program offers unique and creative programming, utilizing all the facilities that Camp Maas has to offer.
 A multi-day overnight camping trip is scheduled for Manitou Island along Sleeping Bear Dunes National Lakeshore.

-Kaufman Specialty Village – Campers entering 9th Grade
+Kaufman Specialty Village: Campers entering 9th Grade

 This program is geared to the interests and abilities of our oldest campers.
 They have the opportunity to choose one area of specialization to participate in each morning; drama, waterfront, sports, fine arts, or tripping.
 A memorable part of this program is their travel trip which includes the famous Mackinac Island and sightseeing along majestic Lake Superior in Michigan’s beautiful Upper Peninsula.